Relaxed Actor-Critic with Convergence Guarantees for Continuous-Time Optimal Control of Nonlinear Systems

-It should be pointed out that most existing ADP techniques for CT systems are valid on the basis of one or both of the following two assumptions: \begin{itemize} \item \textit{A1: Admissibility of Initial Policy}: The infinite horizon value function can be evaluated only in the case of stabilizing control policies.
-Hence, the initial policy must be ``admissible'', that is, it has to stabilize the system (detailed in Definition~1).
-However, in practical situations, especially for complex systems, it is often difficult to obtain an admissible policy.
+It is worth noting that most existing ADP techniques for CT systems are valid on the basis of one or both of the following two requirements: \begin{itemize} \item \textit{A1: Admissibility of Initial Policy}: One is the requirement for an admissible initial policy, meaning that the policy must be able to stabilize the system.
+This is because the infinite horizon value function can only be evaluated for stabilizing control policies.
+However, it can be challenging to obtain an admissible policy, particularly for complex systems.

-\item \textit{A2: Input-Affine Nature of System}: Most ADP methods are subject to input-affine systems.
-This is due to the fact that these methods require that the optimal policy needs to be directly represented by the value function.
-Which means that the minimum point of the Hamilton function could be solved analytically, when the value function is given.
-For non input-affine systems, directly solving the optimal policy in this way is often intractable. \end{itemize}
+\item \textit{A2: Input-Affine Property of System}: Most ADP methods are limited to input-affine systems because these methods require that the optimal policy can be represented by the value function.
+This means that the minimum point of the Hamilton function can be solved analytically when the value function is given.
+However, this is not possible for input non-affine systems, making it difficult to directly solve the optimal policy. \end{itemize}